 Reviews and hearings will be conducted according to the provisions below, and in accordance with the Review Procedures for Members and Initial Applicants, which is Appendix I to these Bylaws.
-The following minimum requirements and further associated details in the Review Procedures Appendix for Medical Staff Members and Initial Applicants ("Review Procedures Appendix") are intended to be utilized regarding certain types of disciplinary and administrative actions taken or about to be taken regarding Members who make a timely request for same.
+The following minimum requirements and further associated details in the Review Procedures Appendix for Medical Staff Members and Initial Applicants ("Review Procedures Appendix") are intended to be utilized with regard to certain types of disciplinary and administrative actions taken or about to be taken with regard to Members who make a timely request for same.